 "There is a long tradition of using immune serum as treatment," Schaffner told Live Science.
 "You give the person antibodies, and you would hope that those antibodies would then bind the viruses and interfere with their multiplication."

-This Ebola outbreak is the largest in history and has so far claimed 729 lives in Sierra Leone, Guinea and Liberia.
+No current treatments This Ebola outbreak is the largest in history and has so far claimed 729 lives in Sierra Leone, Guinea and Liberia.
 Doctors without Borders has said that the crisis is "out of control."
 Sierra Leone has declared a national emergency, closed all of its schools and is quarantining disease hot spots.
 [2014 Ebola Outbreak (Infographic)]

 There are no treatments or vaccines available for Ebola, though several are in the pipeline.
 A study in Nature this year reported that one drug improved survival in monkeys who were exposed to a closely related virus, called Marburg virus.
 Public Health Canada is testing another antibody-based treatment and the company Tekmira Pharmaceuticals has developed an experimental drug that uses a process called RNA interference to block the virus' replication, Forbes reported.

-As for the American health-care workers, one possibility is that Writebol was given a concentrated form of antibodies to the virus from someone who survived, Schaffner said.
+Antibody methods As for the American health-care workers, one possibility is that Writebol was given a concentrated form of antibodies to the virus from someone who survived, Schaffner said.
 To make such a treatment, researchers would have to separate and concentrate the antibodies from a survivor's blood.

 If Writebol did receive such an immune serum, it would almost certainly have to have been created at the site of the outbreak and have come from someone infected with the same strain of Ebola that she has, said Thomas Geisbert, a virologist at the University of Texas Medical Branch in Galveston, who has helped develop potential Ebola drugs.
 There are several species of Ebola virus; the current outbreak is caused by one called the Zaire species.